SaraStreet/hello-world/README.md

 # hello-world
 This repository is for practicing the Github flow

+I am a BSU student working on my undergraudate degree, this is my first git repository :)